Infineon/wiced_btsdk/README.md

 #### b.
 Custom BSP

-**Multiple Apps**
+**Complete BSP**

-To create and use a custom BSP that you want to use in mutiple applications, perform the following steps:
+To create and use a complete custom BSP that you want to use in applications, perform the following steps:
 1. Select an existing BSP you wish to use as a template from the list of supported BSPs in the \wiced\_btsdk\dev-kit\bsp\ folder.
 2. Make a copy in the same folder and rename it.
 For example \wiced\_btsdk\dev-kit\bsp\TARGET\_mybsp.<br/>
    **Note:** This can be done in the system File Explorer and then refresh the workspace in Eclipse to see the new project.
 Delete the .git subfolder from the newly copied folder before refreshing in Eclipse.